 You are using an old browser with security vulnerabilities and can not use the features of this website.

-The centre investigates language and language variation in the context of migration – a central topic in modern societies.
+The centre investigates language and language variation in the context of migration, multilingualism, and across the lifespan – a central topic in modern societies.
 Its core is in the Philosophical Faculty, with cross-faculty links to cognitive science, and empirical educational science.
 The centre thus supports a perspective on “Language, Variation, and Migration” that brings together different areas of linguistics, connects them with other disciplines, and provides an umbrella for interdisciplinary research projects.

 In addition to this, the centre’s activities encompass a broad and regionally unique Mentoring Program for students who want to focus on topics of language, variation, and migration in their studies and who are interested in carrying out interdisciplinary research.